 2. What can parents do if schools aren't participating in transition planning?

 Sometimes the use of the term ‘transition planning’ may be confusing to parents, as it covers lots of different types of transition.
 All schools will have a plan for the transition from primary to secondary schools.
 Most schools will also have additional support plans for vulnerable pupils.
 This will involve the Special Educational Needs Co-ordinator (SENCo) but transition is a whole school responsibility and is ultimately the responsibility of the Headteacher.
 Other transitions within school and across Key Stages may again involve the SENCo, but is more usually part of the class teacher’s role or head of year role.
-Other transition plans, particularly for pupils with Statements of Special Educational Needs (SEN)/Education, Health and Care Plans (EHC Plans) will support transition through the annual review process.
+Other transition plans, particularly for pupils with Education, Health and Care Plans (EHC Plans) will support transition through the annual review process.

 If you believe that your child's school is not participating in transition planning, you should initially speak to that school’s SENCo, as it's their duty to support young people that have a Special Educational Need.